Glossary for business users of the Power BI service

 To write lines, text, or stamps on a snapshot copy of a tile, report, or visual on the Power BI mobile app for iOS and Android devices.

-A bundle of dashboards, reports, and datasets.
+A bundle of dashboards, reports, and semantic models.
 It also refers to the mobile apps for consuming content, such as the Power BI app for iOS.

-Centralized online repository where you can browse and discover dashboards, reports, datasets, and apps to download.
+Centralized online repository where you can browse and discover dashboards, reports, semantic models, and apps to download.

 ArcGIS for Power BI